nashmia-riaz/FIRWithCircularBuffer/README.md

-# FIRWithCircularBuffer
+# FIR Filter Using Circular Buffer in FMOD

-This repository contains an FIR filter implemented with a circular buffer using FMOD and C++/OpenGL.
+This project implements an FIR filter using circular buffer in FMOD and C++/OpenGL.